git-ankit/HPDF-TwitterClone/README.md

 ### 2.Open command prompt or any shell inside 'AnkitTask1' folder
 ### 3.For Windows Command Prompt, type: gradlew clean
 	    For Windows PowerShell, type: .\gradlew clean
-### 4. At successful build, type 'react-native run-android' for android
+### 4.At successful build, type 'react-native run-android' for android
 		For ios 'react-native run-ios'(Not tested)
 		Make sure your emulator is running.

 ## Disclamer
 ### The app was only tested on Android's Marshmallow build gradle 23 (Nexus).
-Other platforms, behavior maybe unexpected.
+On other platforms, behavior maybe unexpected.

 ## Troubleshooting